 9. This Code shall not be deemed to enlarge or restrict application of laws that govern matters relating to parties involved in Equine Auctions Sales.

-Any alleged breach of the Code shall be settled by arbitration in accordance with the rules of the American Arbitration Association (“AAA”).
+Except as otherwise provided in these Conditions of Sale, any alleged breach of the Code shall be settled by arbitration in accordance with the rules of the American Arbitration Association (“AAA”).
 A complainant of an alleged breach shall provide evidence in the form of a written statement to the sales company where the alleged breach occurred.
 If, after discussions among the interested parties, they are unable to resolve the alleged breach in a manner suitable to them, the complainant may initiate arbitration.
 Arbitration shall be held in Lexington, Kentucky.
 The findings and decisions of the arbitrator(s) shall be final and binding upon the parties, but shall not preclude the parties from pursuing any action for monetary damages through the legal court system.
 Fasig-Tipton and Keeneland have agreed to observe the findings and sanctions of the arbitrator(s) and to ban from participation in their respective public auctions, for the period of time determined by arbitrator(s), any person found to have violated the Code.
 Judgment upon the decision of the arbitrator(s) may be entered by any court of competent jurisdiction.
-The prevailing party in the arbitration proceeding shall be entitled to recover his costs and expenses, including reasonable attorneys fees, from the non-prevailing party.
+The prevailing party in the arbitration proceeding shall be entitled to recover his costs and expenses, including reasonable attorneys’ fees, from the non-prevailing party.
 In the event of a finding of an offense by the arbitrator, the sales’ companies shall post, in a conspicuous manner during the period of exclusion, the name of the party sanctioned and the sanction determined by the arbitrator.